How It Started

 In 1966 Derek Hawker and I exchanged jobs; he came to Cyprus to take over as G2 Cyprus Base Intelligence Organisation (CBIO) and I returned to be OC Depot.
 In the exchange gap, Laurie Muskett was appointed temporary OC Depot.

 Templer Barracks in Ashford was still under construction, so Pam and the family moved into quarters in Queens Drive, Maresfield; also in Queens Drive was Corps Lieutenant Colonel Tom Carter.
 Each Monday morning we would drive together to Ashford returning on Friday evening.
-Also living in the new Officers' Mess at Ashford was Major Bill Leary, who was the camp quartermaster, the project officer for the development of Ashford Barracks and also responsible for running ICA, having taken over as Corps secretary from Major Philip Walker.
+Also living in the new Officers' Mess at Ashford was Major Bill Leary, who was the camp quartermaster, the project officer for the development of Ashford Barracks and also responsible for running the Intelligence Corps Association (ICA), having taken over as Corps secretary from Major Philip Walker.

 One evening in the bar we were discussing the allocation of accommodation and Bill raised the subject of having an Intelligence Corps museum.
 He felt there was space available but it would need the signature of a lieutenant colonel to approve its use as a museum.
 That weekend in the car I asked Tom Carter for his views and he was quite negative: The regular Corps has only been formed for less than ten years and we have very little history and if we did have anything interesting, it will almost certainly be classified.